gbif/hp-solanaceae/about.md

 ---
 lang-ref: about
-title: Solanaceae Source
+title: About Solanaceae
 layout: heroImage
-description: A global taxonomic resource for the nightshade family
+description: The Family and the Community
 background:  "{{ site.data.images.nolana.src }}"
 imageLicense: "{{ site.data.images.nolana.caption }}"
 height: 50vh
 ---

-## Welcome to Solanaceae Source
+## About Solanaceae Source

 Solanaceae Source aims to provide a worldwide taxonomic monograph of the nightshade family whose species that are used as food (potatoes, tomatoes and eggplants), medicines (henbane and deadly nightshades) and in horticulture (petunias).
 We began this journey with the on-line monograph of all species in the mega-diverse genus Solanum.
 The National Science Foundation (NSF) funded the Solanum project as part of the [Planetary Biodiversity Inventories](https://www.nsf.gov/news/news_summ.jsp?cntn_id=103065#:~:text=The%20Planetary%20Biodiversity%20Inventory%20is,and%20the%20National%20Science%20Foundation.&text=The%20U.S.%20National%20Science%20Foundation,fields%20of%20science%20and%20engineering) (PBI) mission.

 The data presents the most taxonomically authoritative list of Solanaceae names.
 Our dataset includes all published names of Solanaceae from the [International Plant Names Index](IPNI) and we continually work through these names with the help of the Solanaceae taxonomic community worldwide.
 This means the data behind Solanaceae Source and the Solanaceae Data Portal are constantly being updated and improved.

 The data shown here also flows into [World Flora Online] and is run and maintained by the [Taxonomic Expert Network of Solanaceae](https://worldfloraonline.org/organisation/Solanaceae).
 We welcome new members so if you would like to join us, please [contact us](mailto:tsarkinen@rbge.org.uk).

+If you want to cite Solanaceae Data Portal or Solanaceae Source, please use the following citation format:
+ADD HERE

 NOTE: The specimen data presented here is all data from GBIF - this should be used with caution because of determination issues.
 We are working on how to add our taxonomically verified specimen data from SolanaceaeSource on top of this data to enable comparisons.